Kyrillian/Discord-CharAIbot/doc/01-CreateDiscordBot.md

 ### Bot Menu
 #### Token
-- Click `Reset Token` and follow the On-Screen instructions
-- Note the new token.
-This cannot be displayed again.
+Click `Reset Token` and follow the On-Screen instructions.
+Note the new token, as this cannot be displayed again.
-- The token goes into the `env_token` variable in `env.py`
+The token goes into the `env_token` variable in `env.py`

 #### Autorization flow
 - Uncheck Public Bot